jtreanor/LPmade-Python/README.md

 ## License

-LPmade as well as the Python wrapper are released under the GNU GENERAL PUBLIC LICENSE Version 3.
+LPmade is released under the GNU GENERAL PUBLIC LICENSE Version 3.
 That license is available in the file './gpl-3.0.txt'.